jhu-ip/cs220-f25/assign/final.md

 ## Code Submission (Team)

-Create a zip file named `project.zip` containing your source files as well as `chessUML.pdf`, `README`, `Makefile` and `gitlog.txt`.
+Create a zip file named `project.zip` containing your source files as well as `chessUML.pdf`, `README.md`, `Makefile` and `gitlog.txt`.
 (While we do absolutely expect you to write code that tests your implementation, you are not expected to submit your tests to us for grading.)

 Copy `project.zip` to your local machine and submit it as Final Project (Team) on Gradescope.
 This will be a group submission, where *you must indicate each team member's name on Gradescope when you (first) submit*.
 Please make sure that the same team member submits subsequent versions as well.